 Students must be 18 years old at the time of the class.
 No students younger than 18 are permitted at this time, even with a guardian present.
 We do not currently offer any classes for ages under 18, outside of our existing middle and high school partnership programs.

 For those under 18 years, the Eliot School in Jamaica Plain frequently offers youth classes.
 Please check out their website at eliotschool.org/classes.

 Please visit our class calendar to register online.
 Registration is complete once payment is processed, and you should receive a confirmation email with all of the information you need in advance of your first day of class.

 We accept all major credit cards for purchasing a CE class or Gift Certificate.
 You can simply add your card information at checkout while online.

 - Unfortunately, we are not able to process credit card information over the phone at this time.

-- Checks may be sent to the School “Attn: Continuing Education.”
-Please make checks payable to: North Bennet Street School Continuing Education.
+- Checks may be sent to the School “Attn: Community Education.”
+Please make checks payable to: North Bennet Street School Community Education.
 Include class title, class start date, and your phone number and email on the check.
 Registration is not complete until payment is confirmed.

 - If you received a paper Gift Certificate, please call or email firstname.lastname@example.org to redeem.
 If you received a Gift Card Code, you may apply it at check out online For each type of gift certificate, additional balances may be paid by credit card.

-There are currently no scholarships for NBSS Continuing Education classes.
-If you have been awarded a scholarship or have funding that you think may be applicable please contact the Continuing Education Office.
+There are currently no scholarships for NBSS Community Education classes.
+If you have been awarded a scholarship or have funding that you think may be applicable please contact the Community Education Office.
 Some examples are:

 - Veteran’s Association Vocational Rehabilitation & Employment Benefits.